Shoko Asahara: Trial and execution

 Asahara faced 27 counts of murder in 13 separate indictments.
 The prosecution argued that Asahara gave orders to attack the Tokyo Subway to "overthrow the government and install himself in the position of Emperor of Japan".
 Later, during the trial which took more than seven years to conclude, the prosecution forwarded an additional theory that the attacks were ordered to divert police attention away from Aum.
 The prosecution also accused Asahara of masterminding the Matsumoto incident and the Sakamoto family murder.
 During the trials, some of the disciples testified against Asahara, and he was found guilty on 13 of 17 charges, including the Sakamoto family murder; four charges were dropped.
 On February 27, 2004, he was sentenced to death.
 The trial was called the "trial of the century" by the Japanese media.

 The defence appealed against Asahara's sentence on the grounds that he was mentally unfit and psychiatric examinations were undertaken.
 During much of the trials, Asahara remained silent or only muttered to himself.
 However, he communicated with the staff at his detention facility, which convinced the examiner that Asahara was maintaining his silence out of free will.
 Owing to his lawyers' failure to submit the statement of reason for appeal, the Tokyo High Court decided on March 27, 2006, not to grant them leave to appeal.
 This decision was upheld by the Supreme Court of Japan on September 15, 2006.
 Two re-trial appeals were declined by the appellate court.
 In June 2012, Asahara's execution was postponed due to arrests of several fugitive Aum Shinrikyo members.

 Asahara was executed by hanging at the Tokyo Detention House on July 6, 2018, along with six other cult members.
-Relatives of victims said they approved the execution.
-Asahara's final words, as reported by officials, assigned his remains to his fourth daughter, who was unsympathetic to the cult and stated she planned to dispose of the ashes at sea; this was contested by Asahara's wife, third daughter, and other family members, who were suspected of wanting to enshrine the ashes where believers can honor them.
+Relatives of victims said they approved of the execution.
+Asahara was asked shortly before his execution how his body should be handled.
+After saying "Wait a minute" and appearing to think, he answered "the fourth daughter," indicating that his remains should be given to her.
+His fourth daughter was unsympathetic to the cult and stated she planned to dispose of the ashes at sea; this was contested by Asahara's wife, third daughter, and other family members, who were suspected of wanting to enshrine the ashes where believers can honor them.
 Until 2024, the ashes remained at the Tokyo Detention House.
 In 2021, the Supreme Court of Japan ordered Asahara's remains to be released to his second daughter, which was affirmed by the Tokyo District Court in 2024.